CourtHive/tods-competition-factory/src/assemblies/engines/readme.md

 ## Explanation

 Each engine is an instance of FactoryEngine.
-Engine objects provides several methods for managing state, executing commands, and interacting with a tournament or set of linked tournaments.
+Engine objects provide methods for managing state, executing commands, and interacting with a tournament or set of linked tournaments.

-Engine objects have several properties:
+Engine objects have the following default methods:

 - setState: This method sets the state of the system.
 It accepts records, deepCopyOption, and deepCopyAttributes as arguments.
 It sets the deep copy options, sets the state, and returns the result of processResult(result).
 - setTournamentRecord: adds a single tournamentRecord to state